 Ultimately, this temporary rule does not maintain a link between a traditional, manure-‐based agricultural digester and what would be allowed by the rule.
 The temporary rule allows a non-‐agricultural digester such as POTB to import unlimited non-‐manure feedstocks, while operating under rules that should only apply to agricultural operations.
 Accordingly, under the temporary rule, DEQ-‐ permitted digesters in rural communities will be given incentive to import as much waste as possible from regulated urban facilities.
 The consequences of this outcome would have devastating effects on Tillamook-‐area agricultural operations.”

-DEQ response: DEQ permitted Anaerobic Digester operators may propose to accept any type of feedstock and any amount that can be demonstrated to work for the digestion process, and can be stored, processed and removed in an environmentally sound manner; including management and disposition of digestate.
+DEQ response: DEQ-permitted anaerobic digester operators may propose to accept any type of feedstock and any amount that can be demonstrated to work for the digestion process, and can be stored, processed and removed in an environmentally sound manner; including management and disposition of digestate.

 Anaerobic digesters operated under an ODA CAFO permit are limited by zoning restrictions and ODA CAFO permit limitations to operating as an agricultural operation; that is managing farm manure, farm wastes and small amounts of off-farm feedstocks.
-Commercially operated anaerobic digesters that receive various feedstocks including manure, food waste, grease and sludges, are not considered agricultural operations and require a DEQ Anaerobic Digester permit.
+Commercially operated anaerobic digesters that receive various feedstocks including manure, food waste, grease and sludges, are not considered agricultural operations and require a DEQ anaerobic digester permit.

 Comment 11